 The amortization policy sets the length of time needed to eliminate a pension plan's unfunded liability.
 Since 2005, MERS has been gradually reducing the amortization period to help ensure that pension costs of current employees do not shift onto future generations.
 Having a fixed amortization period gives a specific target date to each plan by which all known obligations will be fully funded.
 More information on this amortization policy (pdf).

-Impact The impact of these changes vary across municipalities because plans have different participant demographics, funded levels and benefit designs.
-The MERS Board approved a "phase in" for the total impact over the next 5 years (impacting fiscal years 2017 – 2021).
+The impact of actuarial changes vary across municipalities because plans have different participant demographics, funded levels and benefit designs.

 Local units of government will be provided information on the Economic Assumption changes in their Annual Actuarial Valuation that will be delivered by the end of June 2019.
 It's important to note that these changes won't impact required contributions until 2021.
 MERS is providing information now to help customers plan ahead.
 While assumption adjustments typically mean higher contributions, it also means you are adequately funding the benefits promised.